fintradev/fintradex/README.md

 ### Parachain Deployment on Paseo Network

-The Polkadot.js Apps interface can be used to get you started for testing purposes.
+The following steps guide you through deploying your parachain on the Paseo testnet.

+#### Prerequisites for Paseo Deployment

-#### Account Preparation
+##### Account Preparation

 To prepare an account, follow these steps: